flashbots/flashbots-docs/docs/flashbots-mev-boost/block builders.md

 **The Role of Builders**

 Builders run algorithms and simulations (e.g. First Come First Serve, First Price Auctions, etc.) to order bundles and TXs in a block template (technically: `execution payload`) that maximizes profit.
-They then bid for and buy the validators’ blockspace, with the help of one or more relays, so their execution payloads are proposed to the blockchain.
+Builders then bid for and buy the validators’ blockspace, facilitated by one or more relays, so their execution payloads are proposed to the blockchain.

 ### How do builders pay block proposers?

 Flashbots proposed a standardized specification for how payments are made from builders to block proposers through the following process:

 1. The builder sets their own address as the `feeRecipient` of the payload block header they are constructing.
 2. The builder includes a transaction which pays ETH to the proposer’s `feeRecipient` address at the end of their proposed block.

 ### Determining the value of blocks